jn-programutveckling/project-model/model/project-plan.md

 >    4. …
 > 2. …

+Don't forget that documentation and design are also important "features", thus they should be added to the WBS.
+This is more important in larger or complex projects, for example in game development, a game design document is very important and should absolutely be part of the WBS.

 # Limitations

 It's a good idea to make any limitations to the scope explicit in the project plan.
 Doing that reduces the risk of so-called scope creep, a situation where one slowly and often without noticing expands the scope of a project beyond what was initially planned and budgeted for.
 These limitations can both be defined on the project level or feature level.
 An example of limitations on a feature can be as follows: